c4pt000/gimp-2.99-2.2-logo/README.md

 # was going to replace the current gimp splash logo from
 ![s1](https://files.shroomery.org/files/20-44/425227947-fungi_bartl.jpg)
-to

-(of the scream painting guy from the 1800s running down the street screaming after seeing the mushroom splash logo load using gimp of broken rotten dicks)
+# to the scream painting guy from the 1800s running down the street screaming after seeing the mushroom splash logo load using gimp of broken rotten dicks
 ![s1](https://raw.githubusercontent.com/c4pt000/gimp-2.99-2.2-logo/master/9781783613564-us.jpg)

-instead I feel like using a gimp logo from 1.6 or 2.2
+# instead I feel like using a gimp logo from 1.6 or 2.2
 ![s1](https://raw.githubusercontent.com/c4pt000/gimp-2.99-2.2-logo/master/gimp-splash-1.6.png)

 ------------------------------